jkrh/kvms/README.md

 SHORT TERM TODO
 ----------------
 1) Testing, testing, testing and debugging
-2) Finishing the merkle tree / hash list / for the guest paging.
-The code in the repo is entirely untested and not currently in use.
+2) Analysis of the kvm callback functions in terms of whether or not further hardening is required
-3) Analysis of the kvm callback functions in terms of whether or not further hardening is required
+3) Protection of the critical shared memory blobs (vcpu, kvm and few others)
-4) Protection of the critical shared memory blobs (vcpu, kvm and few others)
+4) Testing the behavior on the host memory pressure
-5) Testing the behavior on the host memory pressure
+5) Proper 5.10 LTS kernel patch
-6) Proper 5.10 LTS kernel patch
+6) Some HVC calls need to be made 'fused', ie available only once during the bootup
-7) Some HVC calls need to be made 'fused', ie available only once during the bootup.
+7) HVC kernel callback interface should be hardened and only function entry points must be callable
-8) HVC kernel callback interface should be hardened and only function entry points must be callable.
+8) Further harden the virtio-mapback